-There is the self check-in Kiosk and of course the check-in counters for you to collecting your boarding pass and drop your baggages.
+There is the self-check-in Kiosk and of course the check-in counters for you to collecting your boarding pass and drop your baggage.
 For this case, I just had my carry-on, so I went to collect my boarding pass.

 Very nice boarding pass!